Luke Kornet: San Antonio Spurs (2025–present)

 On June 30, 2025, Kornet agreed to a four-year, $41 million contract with the San Antonio Spurs.
 He formally signed with the Spurs on July 7.
+Kornet made his second NBA Finals appearance in the 2026 NBA playoffs, with the Spurs winning game 7 of the Western Conference Finals against the defending champion Oklahoma City Thunder, which included a notable chase down block on Isaiah Hartenstein by Kornet with under seven minutes remaining.

 Player profile

 Kornet is known for developing an unorthodox method of shot contesting that he calls "The Eclipse".
 In this technique, also known as the "Kornet Contest", Kornet jumps with both hands raised and centered over his head, no matter the distance from the shooter.
 The goal is to visually block the basket and distract the shooter while avoiding the possibility of a foul for contact.
 As of December 6, 2022, opposing shooters were 5 for 18 on shot attempts against Kornet's Eclipse.
 While a small sample size, this conversion rate of 28% was well below the league average of 38% made on 3-point field goal attempts.
-The Eclipse has been attempted by other players including Marcus Smart and Jalen Duren.
+"The Eclipse" has been attempted by other players including Marcus Smart, Jalen Duren, and Spurs teammate Victor Wembanyama.
+In Game 7 of the 2026 Western Conference Finals, Kornet made a pivotal chasedown block on an Isaiah Hartenstein breakaway dunk attempt midway through the fourth quarter to help seal the Spurs' victory and reach the NBA Finals for the first time since 2014.